-- Where you're going next – You don't have to share information about where you're going next, but if you feel comfortable sharing some details, you certainly can.
-People are naturally curious about why co-workers have left their organization and providing a brief description of your future plans can both help to defuse workplace gossip and also offer closure to your team members.
+- Where you're going next.
+You don't have to share information about where you're going next, but if you feel comfortable doing so, you certainly can.
+People are naturally curious about why co-workers have left their organization, and providing a brief description of your future plans can help to defuse workplace gossip and also offer closure to your team members.
 If you choose to provide details, though, be sure to keep the tone positive and upbeat, without drawing negative comparisons between your future and current workplaces.

-- Contact information – This will make it easy for co-workers to keep in touch.
+- Contact information.
+This will make it easy for co-workers to keep in touch.
 You can CC your personal email address in your note to make it easy for people to respond.
-You can also include links to your social media presence (think: LinkedIn, Twitter, Facebook, etc.).
+You can also include links to your social media presence (think: LinkedIn, Twitter, Facebook, Instagram, etc.).

 Farewell Letter Template

 You can use a template as a starting point for your own letter.
-However, you should always personalize and customize your letter, so it reflects your work experience and your relationship with your coworkers.
-For example, if you don’t want to include a phone number in your own farewell letter, you don’t need to do so:
+However, you should always personalize and customize your letter so it reflects your work experience and your relationship with your co-workers.
+For example, if you don’t want to include a phone number in your farewell letter, you don’t need to do so.

 Subject: Your Name - Moving On

 Use the first paragraph of your farewell letter to let your co-workers know that you are leaving the company.
 It's fine to tell them where you are going and what you will be doing.
 However, don't mention anything negative about your present employer or why you are moving on.
 You should also mention the specific day you will be leaving so your co-workers have time to say goodbye if they wish to.

 In the second paragraph, thank your co-workers for all the support they have provided you.
 Mention that you have enjoyed working with them and that you'll miss them, even though it’s time for you to move on.
 Depending on the number of co-workers you have, you may want to individualize this paragraph for each person, specifying something in particular that you appreciate about each of them.